Describe the Similarities between Enzymes and Receptors

 Both enzymes and receptors require a suitable environment to function.

 At optimal pH, the enzyme helps convert substrate to product.
-While at unfavorable pH and temperature, they become inactive.
+While at unfavorable pH, they become inactive.

 Receptors also require optimal temperature and pH to bind with ligands efficiently.
 The ligand-receptor binding varies with temperature.